ncatlab/nlab-content/pages/3/0/3/2/2303/content.md

 1. the obvious associativity relation

-the univseral formal group law we get from this is the power series in $x,y$ with coefficients in the [[Lazard ring]]
+the universal formal group law we get from this is the power series in $x,y$ with coefficients in the [[Lazard ring]]

 $$
   \ell(x,y) = \sum_{i,j} a_{i j} x^j y^j \in L[[x,y]]